 Permittees may need to initially expend additional resources to change their accounting systems or to develop tools to organize costs to fit into required categories.

 Option 2: Estimate cost of permit implementation through case studies.
 Staff would work with permittees willing to share their MS4 permit implementation cost data.
-Staff would evaluate the datasets to estimate actual cost of MS4 permit implementation for these permittees.
+Staff would evaluate the datasets to estimate actual costs of MS4 permit implementation for these permittees.
 The scope of such case studies would include identifying and ranking common cost categories, distinguishing between municipal expenditure directly related to MS4 permit implementation and other municipal spending, and developing a cost evaluation guidance document.
 Case study participants would be chosen to represent small, medium, and large municipalities from various regions of the state.

 Pros: